nancologist/php_mvc/README.md

 ___

 ## 5.6.
 User Model & Email Check
+By Signing up we want to make sure that the chosen email address is not already registered.
+(For that we create a dummy user in database)
+___

 ## 5.7.
 User Registration
 ## 5.8.
 Custom Flash Messaging
 ## 5.9.
 User Login